-What about our blood brain barrier, isn’t it supposed to protect us?
+What about our blood brain barrier, isn’t it supposed to protect me?

 Our brain barrier is designed to let things into the brain that we need, like glucose and ketones, and keep things out that we don’t, like toxins, pathogens, errant immune cells, foreign particles.
-Over time, exposures to toxins or poor diet or chronic stress or etc., may compromise the integrity of the blood-brain barrier.
+Over time, exposures to toxins or poor diet or chronic stress or etc., may compromise its integrity.
 This allows unintended substances to leak through, triggering an immune reaction and neuroinflammation.

-Our total stress load can really take a toll (please see our article on stress).
+Our total stress load can really take a toll.
 Stressors can lead to inflammation throughout the body including our brain.
 If you think about it, it makes sense.
 Basically, there are only so many resources to go around.
 You need them to keep you safe and alive.
 So if the body gets overwhelmed, one thing that happens is that the adrenals tell the thyroid to go into hibernation mode in order to sustain energy (by downregulating the production and activation of thyroid hormones).
 Low thyroid hormones can affect brain through all sorts of mechanisms: mitochondria function, neurotransmitters, glucose metabolism, etc.

-How does mitochondria and oxidative stress affect our brain?
+How does mitochondria and oxidative stress affect my brain?